 When it comes to the EU, networking is a 24/7 job.
 You can see people exchanging business cards around a coffee.
 A lot of people can be accessible if you know how to connect.
 At the same time, it seems that nobody is accessible and if you want to contact someone you will barely be able to speak with the assistant.
 That changed a lot compared to the Netherlands.

-It’s a closed bubble that wants to look open to the world with no success.
+It’s a closed bubble that wants to look open to the world… just in appearance.
 They compensate by being smart and unbeatable on a large range of topics.
 I have seen young extra-motivated people, confident on being doing good for society.
 I have also seen ego’s competition.
 There could be a lot to say but because I don’t know this world, I also feel to have too much biases to comment on it even though I easily get attracted to it.